alexalemi/virtuosi/README.md

  * make sure you haven't broken anything.
  * when satisfied, use `update_site` script
  * this will replace the real website

+Checkout `post_template.md` for an example post in markdown format.